Draft U.S. Stablecoin Bill Shows Major Difference Between Stablecoins and CBDCs

 A draft of a stablecoin bill that had been circulating among U.S. lawmakers since last fall was published over the weekend.
-At its center are stablecoins and central bank digital currencies (CBDCs), which have conveniently been set up as a hot button issue for the upcoming election cycle.
+At its center are stablecoins and central bank digital currencies (CBDC), which have conveniently been set up as a hot button issue for the upcoming election cycle.

 The stablecoin part of the bill is largely concerned with Endogenously Collateralized Stablecoins and Qualified Payment Stablecoin Issuers – absurdly named if you ask me (apt for the government though).